TestAnything/testanything.github.io/consumers.md

 - [tappy](https://pypi.python.org/pypi/tap.py) is a standalone program suited for use as a viewer; just pipe your TAP source to its standard input.

+## POSIX shell

+- [tapview](https://gitlab.com/esr/tapview) is another tiny standalone viewer, one portable shell file with zero dependencies, intended to be ebedded in project test directories.

 ## <a id="c"></a> [C](#c)

 > C is an imperative (procedural) language.
 It was designed to be compiled